5 Benefits of Helping in Your Child’s Class

 Conclusion

-Helping in your child’s class can defintely be inconvenient at times, but I can promise you that I have found nothing but benefits all around by helping in class.
+Helping in your child’s class can definitely be inconvenient at times, but I can promise you that I have found nothing but benefits all around by helping in class.
 I have helped for the past 4 years and plan to continue doing so.

 1. I am just wondering how you help in the class with little ones at home to take care of.
 Do you leave the toddler/baby with family so you can help?
 We are adding our third soon, and starting to wonder how all this works out.
 Thanks!